ryan4yin/nixos-licheepi4a/README.md

 Now insert the SD card into the board, and power on, you should see NixOS booting.

-> Due to the problem of the image, you need to resize the rootfs manually after the first boot.

 ## Flash into eMMC

 To flash the image into the board's eMMC, you need to flash the image into the SD Card and boot into NixOS via it first.